btahir/tail-story/README.md

 This will create firebase.json, .firebaserc, functions folder with all the things needed to deploy functions. index.js is where functions live.
 You will need to updated .firebaserc for the name of your GCP project.

+Add functions to index.js and create deploy.sh file.
 To deploy functions, cd into the functions directory and run
 ```
 sh deploy.sh
 ```